 The only way you can really dominate is by being as competitive as you can.
 You might consider using dynamic pricing software for that but let’s move on to our post.

-There are a number of different ways you can be competitive, not just through your pricing.
+There are a number of different ways you can be competitive, not just through your pricing (but through being productive too).

 In this blog post, we’re going to look at four specific tactics you can implement to ensure you stay ahead of your competition and increase your profits.